-- What are the top agencies you're trying to target?
+- · What are the top agencies you're trying to target?
 Who's buying what you're selling?

 - What are the target demographics?

-- Interview and understand your clients.
+- · Interview and understand your clients.

 - Plan ahead and ensure a continued pipeline.

-- Network and know your environment.
+- · Network and know your environment.

+CLIENT INSIGHTS

+know how it functions.
+The government to help them research contracts, track future target five years from now when a

+CHAD RODRIGUEZ

-CLIENT INSIGHTS "I can't emphasize enough what it means to not only know your market but to also know how it functions.
-The government publishes many free resources that are available to contractors, vendors and OEMs to help them research contracts, track money, and investigate the budgeting process.
-This helps you determine your current target market, as well as your future target five years from now when a contract ends.
-Being aware of how your target market operates helps you read the political landscape and determine where future funding sources will be coming from."
-CHAD RODRIGUEZ Director of Strategy & Growth, JS Solutions YOUR PLATFORM Now that you've determined who your audience is and what some of your strategies will be to attract them, it's time to look at what tactics are available to you to optimize your success.
+Creategy & Growth, JS Solutions

+YOUR PLATFORM Now that you've determined who your audience is and what some of your strategies will be to attract them, it's time to look at what tactics are available to you to optimize your success.
 Let's start with your platform.
 What do we mean when we say 'platform'?
 In the government contracting world, it's much more than just social media: trade publications, blogs, podcasts, online news sources...anywhere industry insiders are talking about new contract bids, awarded contracts, and other trade news.
 Doing a bit of research will reveal where your audience consumes most of their information.
 You need to keep yourself informed and be able to anticipate how they make their buying decisions.
 What really matters to them most?
 Are they looking for organizations that have expertise in a very particular field?
 Finding answers to these questions will help you define your market niche.
 Knowing how to reach them and where to reach them is key.
 Be selective with your digital marketing efforts There are dozens of social media platforms out there.
 It doesn't mean that you should use them all.
 The best criteria for deciding what digital marketing channels to use are your budget, your team resources, and the type of products and services you offer.
 You need to be disciplined and choose your area of focus, and then stick with it when you execute your strategy.
 If you're unable to do this-for whatever reason-it's better to not do it at all.
 A bad representation on your LinkedIn business page can do more harm than good.
 Determine where your audience is and put your resources there, before branching out into other platforms.

+CLIENT INSIGHTS

-10 CLIENT INSIGHTS "In the government contracting world, both traditional and current digital marketing methods can be effective.
-In the social media space, LinkedIn is a critical aspect of our business at JS Solutions.
-It's the Facebook/Instagram/Twitter for business entities.
-Whenever we're approached by a new company for a potential partnership or a business opportunity, LinkedIn will always be one of the first places we check as part of the initial vetting process, as it gives us insights into how they use the platform to market themselves.
-If we see that they don't have an active LinkedIn presence, it tells us that they may not be serious about their branding and marketing strategy.
-Their viability as a serious business entity hinges on how their digital footprint integrates with their traditional, time-honored business development activities and sales work-meeting customers, going to conferences/trade shows, sitting on boards and more " CHAD RODRIGUEZ Director of Strategy & Growth, JS Solutions
+'In the government contracting world, both methods can be effective.
+In the social of our business at JS Solutions.
+It's the Facebook/Instagram/Twitter for business new company for a potential partnership or the initial vetting process, as it gives us insights into how they use the platform to don't have an active LinkedIn presence, it tells us that they may not be serious about their branding and marketing strategy.
+Their viability as a serious business entity hinges on how their digital footprint integrates with their traditional, time-honored business development customers, going to conferences/trade shows, sitting on boards and more "

+CHAD RODRIGUEZ

+Director of Strategy & Growth, JS Solutions